-Any person commencing work on a sign before securing the necessary permit(s) from the building official shall be cited to appear before the Municipal Court and, upon conviction, subject to a fine equal to double permit fees under the permit fee schedule, plus court costs.
+Any person commencing work on a sign before securing the necessary permit from the building official shall be subject to double permit fees under the permit fee schedule.

 1207. - PERMIT EXPIRATION.

 A sign permit shall become null and void if the sign for which the permit was issued has not been completed and installed within three months after the date of issuance.
 No refunds will be made of permit fees for permits that expire due to failure to erect a permitted sign; provided that where an applicant can demonstrate that a commercial entity was timely engaged to construct the permitted sign but the fabrication has not yet been completed, one 90-day extension may be granted by the building official on the duration of the permit.
 Where a permit has expired for failure to erect the sign, if an individual later desires to erect a sign at the same location, a new application must be processed and another fee paid in accordance with the fee schedule in effect at the time of resubmission.